morrislab/pairtree/README.md

 Pairtree infers the phylogeny underlying a cancer using genomic mutation data.
 Pairtree is particularly suited to settings with multiple tissue samples from each cancer, providing separate estimates of subclone frequency from each sample that constrain the set of consistent phylogenies.
-The Pairtree algorithm is described in {insert link to paper}.
 The algorithm consists of two phases:

 1. Compute pairwise relation tensor over all mutations (or clusters of mutations).
 This provides the probability over each of four possible